Vanguard Gap Year Overview

 Alaina Armstrong '19

-"We were able to learn for the sake of learning - not looking for a grade or a GAP or for a scholarship".
+"We were able to learn for the sake of learning - not looking for a grade or a GPA or for a scholarship".

 Matthew McCullers '19

 "During our trip to Costa Rica, I had clear affirmation from God on my calling: prison ministry and reentry."